evaherbst/Blender_remeshing_guide/README.md

 - If you have issues with **non-contiguous** areas (check which types of non-manifold issues are present in the select non-manifold window), this means the adjacent faces have oppostite normals.
 To fix this, select the surrounding faces (or the entire mesh) and go to Mesh > Normals > Recalculate Outside.

 **3D Print Add-On** This [add-on](https://docs.blender.org/manual/en/latest/addons/mesh/3d_print_toolbox.html?highlight=print) can also be used for mesh inspection and corrections. (thanks Peter Falkingham for pointing this out!).
 It has an automatic "make manifold" option and can run a lot of checks - however, I prefer to see the problematic areas myself and fix them as in the steps below, to ensure no structures are getting smoothed over.
 It is super quick and useful though.
-It also helps to check for 0 area faces and 0 length edges - see below.
+It also helps to check for 0 area faces and 0 length edges and intersecting faces- see below.
 ___
 ### Selective Smoothing of Vertices